Aristidis13/redesigned-octo-garbanzo/README.md

 # HTML-CSS-JS Single Page Projects
 These are pens I created with the help of Codepen.
-    Visit https://codepen.io/aristidis13 to see them
+    Visit https://codepen.io/aristidis13 to see them.
 I present the code here for bookeeping.